SCHOOLS TO WATCH

 SCHOOLS TO WATCH®

-Steps to becoming designated as a School to Watch® School or Middle-level Program
+Steps to becoming designated as a Schools to Watch®

-1. Send an email and let us know you would like to apply to become a School to Watch® at email@example.com.
+1. Send an email and let us know you would like to apply to become a School to Watch® at .

 2. We will contact your State Director who will follow-up with you and indicate where you can access your state’s application instructions and the application forms.

-3. There is a National Forum On-Line Rubric (similar to the hard copy rubric – see link at right) to complete as part of the application process, and information on how to access that rubric is explained in the application instructions you will receive.
+3. There is a National Forum Rubric (similar to the hard copy rubric – coming soon) to complete as part of the application process, and information on how to access that rubric is explained in the application instructions you will receive.

 As an alternative, you may contact your State Director yourself.
 Their email addresses and contact information appear on this website - https://www.middlegradesforum.org/schools-to-watch-states

-Not quite ready to become a School to Watch®?
+Not quite ready to become a Schools to Watch®?
 Use the Rubric for a Self-study

 The rubric is here to share with your administration and faculty if you should want to use it as a self-improvement tool without applying for recognition at this time.